Acts of Union 1707: Scottish perspective

 The role played by bribery has long been debated. £20,000 was distributed by David Boyle, 1st Earl of Glasgow, (Note: About £ million in .) of which 60% went to the Duke of Queensberry, the Queen's Commissioner in Parliament.
 Another negotiator, John Campbell, 2nd Duke of Argyll was given an English dukedom.

 Robert Burns is commonly quoted in support of the argument of corruption: "We're bought and sold for English Gold, Such a Parcel of Rogues in a Nation."
-As historian Christopher Whatley points out, this was actually a 17th-century Scots folk song; but he agrees money was paid, though suggests the economic benefits were supported by most Scots MPs, with the promises made for benefits to peers and MPs, even if it was reluctantly.
+As historian Christopher Whatley points out, this was actually a 17th-century Scots folk song, but he concedes that money was paid, although he also suggests that the economic benefits of the union were supported by most Scots MPs, albeit reluctantly, with promises made of benefits to peers and MPs.
 Professor Sir Tom Devine agreed that promises of "favours, sinecures, pensions, offices and straightforward cash bribes became indispensable to secure government majorities".

 As for representation going forwards, Scotland was, in the new united parliament, only to get 45 MPs, one more than Cornwall, and only 16 (unelected) peers in the House of Lords.

 There were mixed opinions in Scotland about the prospect of a union with England.
 Sir George Lockhart of Carnwath, the only Scottish negotiator to oppose Union, noted "the whole nation appears against (it)".
 Another negotiator, Sir John Clerk of Penicuik, who was an ardent Unionist, observed it was "contrary to the inclinations of at least three-fourths of the Kingdom".
 As the seat of the Scottish Parliament, demonstrators in Edinburgh feared the impact of its loss on the local economy.
 Elsewhere, there was widespread concern about the independence of the kirk, and possible tax rises.
 Virtually all of the print discourses of 1699–1706 spoke against incorporating union, creating the conditions for widespread rejection of the treaty in 1706 and 1707.
 In the wake of unionist proselytising in the autumn of 1706 and early 1707, many Scots were undecided about the prospect of a union.
 Rather, there was considerably more support in Scotland for a federal union with England than an incorporative one, similar to the devolved Scottish parliament that would be established within Britain nearly three centuries later.